Community Safety Partnership

 Overview of strategic priorities

-The Community Safety Board is required to produce a Partnership Plan every year to inform local residents of the areas that we intend to prioritise over the next 12 months.
-The priorities are set following a rigorous intelligence-led assessment of key crime, disorder and substance misuse issues impacting upon the Borough and involves extensive consultation with local residents.
-Read the latest.
-The priorities that have been identified by the Community Safety Board for 2017/18 are:
+The Community Safety Board is required to produce a Partnership Plan every year to inform local residents of the areas that we intend to prioritise.
+The priorities are set following a rigorous intelligence-led assessment of key crime, disorder and substance misuse issues impacting upon the Borough and involves consultation with residents.
+The latest priorities that have been identified by the Community Safety Board for 2020/23 are: